iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 _Remarks:_ The code snippets in this article are for demonstration purposes and not actually running snippets.
-Furthermore, it is assumed that the `git` repository is hosted on `GitHUb`; the same ideas can be implemented when using `GitLab` or any other hosting solution that suports CI.
+Furthermore, it is assumed that the `git` repository is hosted on `GitHub`; the same ideas can be implemented when using `GitLab` or any other hosting solution that suports CI.

 ## Automatic model training